11 Best Quizlet Alternatives in 2026 [Tested & Ranked]

 2. Knowt: Best Free Flashcard Replacement

-Knowt is the closest thing to a direct Quizlet replacement.
-Every study mode Quizlet locked behind Plus (Learn, practice tests, matching) is free on Knowt.
-Where LearnClash skips flashcards entirely, Knowt is a card-for-card swap.
-And the killer feature: paste a Quizlet link, and your cards transfer over instantly.
+LearnClash drops flashcards entirely, so if you want the card-for-card swap instead, Knowt is the closest thing to a direct Quizlet replacement out there.
+Every study mode Quizlet locked behind Plus (Learn, practice tests, matching) stays free here.
+The killer feature lives in one paste: drop in a Quizlet link, and your cards transfer over instantly.

 Knowt’s AI makes flashcards from lecture videos, PDFs, and notes.
 SRS is free for all users.
 During the May 2025 AP season, over 700,000 students used Knowt to study.

-But Knowt has real problems.
-Users report ads placed over submit buttons, which is the kind of dark pattern that makes you wonder whether the free tier exists to help students or push them toward paying.
-Worse: cards vanish mid-session.
+The problems are real, though.
+Users report ads dropped over submit buttons, a dark pattern that makes you question whether the free tier exists to help students or nudge them toward paying.
+Cards vanish mid-session too.
 One user lost 70 of 107 cards after clicking Create.
-The AI answers sometimes get facts wrong.
-And the Learn mode feels busy next to Quizlet’s cleaner layout.
+The AI answers fumble facts now and then.
+And the Learn mode feels cluttered next to Quizlet’s cleaner layout.

 Best for: Students who want exactly what Quizlet used to offer for free.
 The Quizlet import feature alone makes it the easiest migration path.